In This Section

 The umbilical cord passes through a small opening in an unborn baby's stomach and connects the mother to the fetus.
 When the stomach muscles don't form together completely after birth, there may be an opening where tissue can poke through.
 In most cases, the issue only affects infants, but it is possible for an adult to notice symptoms.

-The board-certified general surgeons at Advanced Surgical Consultants are able to treat several different hernia types, including umbilical hernias.
-Learn more about your treatment options for an umbilical hernia and call our office in Homer Glen to schedule your consultation today.
+Dr. Vasdekas sees patients from Orland Park, Joliet, Bolingbrook, Naperville, Oak Lawn, and more.
+Learn more about your treatment options for an umbilical hernia and call our office in Homer Glen to schedule your consultation at our surgical office in Homer Glen today.